infinum/accessibility-mobile-standards/accessibility_features_flutter.md

 });
 ```

 We can use semantic properties to find widgets.
-With `matchesSemantics` we can ensure semantic properties meet our expectations.
+With `matchesSemantics` we can ensure that semantic properties meet our expectations.

 ```dart
 testWidgets('Test semantics', (tester) async {